Victoria Tennant: Early life and education

-Like her mother, Tennant trained in ballet, first at the Elmhurst Ballet School and then (for two years) at the Central School of Speech and Drama.
+Like her mother, Tennant trained in ballet, first at the Elmhurst Ballet School and then (for two years) at the Royal Central School of Speech and Drama.

 Career

 After a number of roles in British and other European films, including The Ragman's Daughter (1972) and Inseminoid (1981), Tennant emigrated to the United States.
 She went to appear in films Strangers Kiss (1983), All of Me (1984) with Steve Martin, her future husband, and The Holcroft Covenant (1985).
 She starred as Pamela Tudsbury in the ABC miniseries The Winds of War in 1983, receiving Golden Globe Award nomination for Best Supporting Actress – Series, Miniseries or Television Film.
 She reprised her role in the sequel miniseries War and Remembrance (1988).

 In 1987, Tennant starred in the neo-noir crime thriller Best Seller and the psychological drama film Flowers in the Attic playing the leading role.
 In 1990 she appeared in the dystopian drama film The Handmaid's Tale and was lead actress in the horror film Whispers.
 In 1991, Tennant starred alongside Steve Martin in the romantic comedy film, L.A.
 Story.
 She wrote the script for the 1996 romantic comedy film, Edie & Pen.
 The following years, Tennant appeared mostly in the smaller-scale films and guest-starred in television series including Diagnosis: Murder, JAG, Scrubs and Monk.

 In 2014, Tennant published a memoir about her mother titled Irina Baronova and The Ballets Russes de Monte Carlo, published by the University of Chicago Press.
 The book was presented at the Bel Air Country Club in Bel Air, Los Angeles.